Download Our Latest Case Study

 It is somewhat easy to manage a pool of close to 15 IP addresses, but when you really need to scale the same with hundreds or thousands of proxies, it can become very complex.
 In this case, there are largely three options for you.
 Let’s explore them here:

 Here you acquire a pool of private or anonymous proxies, then either make changes to an existing proxy management software or create a management system from scratch based on your requirements.
 As you can imagine, this approach would cost you the lowest.
-But, you should opt for this if you have a dedicated team of engineers would continuously monitor the system to manage the proxy pool.
+But, you should opt for this if you have a dedicated team of engineers who would continuously monitor the system to manage the proxy pool.
 This is also a good option when you don’t have any leeway with the allocated capital.

 You can go for a solution in which the vendor that delivers the IP addresses, also handles the proxy rotation and location-based targeting.
 This way you can focus on blocking detection, session allocation, and request moderation while the vendor handles the fundamentals of proxy management.